 We consider it a privilege to provide comfort and solace to members who are ailing.
 Our Hineni (“I am here”) group is able to provide meals, transportation, and other support for ill members.
 We invite you to provide support in our community by joining Hineni or to reach out if you are seeking support.
 Contact: Hineni

 Micah Cooks prepares gourmet meals to benefit Temple Micah, catering bar and bat mitzvah luncheons, festive kiddushes, weddings, dinners, and special parties.
-Micah Cooks is comprised of congregant volunteers.
 Micah Cooks does not cater off site-events.
 Contact: Micah Cooks

 The first Thursday of every month (10:30 am – noon) will be a musical morning at Temple Micah where you can play a “work in progress” for an audience that doesn’t care if you make a mistake as long as you love music.
 This is just for the fun of it.
 Musicians and audience members of all ages and levels of experience are welcome.
 Contact: Aging Together Musical Mornings

 Judaism is passed down from generation to generation, l’dor vador, and we are the Next Dor next door!
 Next Dor is a group for young Jewish adults in the Metro D.C. area who want to connect to each other through Judaism.
 View our page to learn more.
-Contact: Lincoln Sklar
+Contact: Rabbi Stephanie Crawley.

 Sacred circle dances are moving meditations that embody and integrate mind, body, and spirit.
 These simple, gentle dances have special meditative qualities and ancient roots in music and dance from around the world.
 No previous dance experience or partners necessary.
 All dances are simple and each will be taught every time.
 Participants with mobility difficulties are welcome.
 Facilitated by Evelyn Torton Beck, Ph.
 D.

-Designed by the Institute for Jewish Spirituality, the Wise Aging program creates a safe space to explore issues related to aging within a small trusting community.
-The program consists of a series of nine workshops based on the book, WISE AGING: Living with Joy, Resilience, & Spirit by Rabbi Rachel Cowan and Dr. Linda Thal.
+The introductory program (cohort) was designed by the Institute for Jewish Spirituality.
+It consists of nine workshops (see table below) based on the book Wise Aging: Living with Joy, Resilience & Spirit by Rabbi Rachel Cowan and Dr. Linda Thal.

 Would you like to join other Temple Micah members in a program specifically designed to meet the social, emotional and spiritual needs of Jewish seekers entering second adulthood?
 Contact: Wise Aging Coordinators